egiacomazzi/Littlearm_BIG/README.md

   `> python2 pip -m <libary>`

-All the code that we used by now is from the LittleArm_BIG Website **website**.
+All the code that we used by now is from the [LittleArm Website](https://www.littlearmrobot.com/).
 In the following I will explain my own code and what I aimed to do with it.
 To understand how the serial connection works and how to program these just have a look

 ## 4. My Code ##
 **to be continued...**